 - Net operating losses are allowed to offset income without the 80% taxable income limitation enacted by the Tax Cut and Jobs Act, and in addition, net operating losses can be carried back five years to offset income from prior years.
 These temporary changes apply to net operating losses that arose in tax years 2018, 2019, or 2020.

 - Certain loss limitations are modified for pass-through entities to permit them to utilize some losses previously disallowed.

 - Alternative Minimum Tax (AMT) credits that became available after the passage of the Tax Cut and Jobs Act (TCJA) that had to be allocated over future years and ending in 2021 can be accelerated to allow for current use of those credits.

-- Interest expense deduction limitations are increased from 30% of EBITDA to 50% of EBITDA for tax years beginning in 2019 and 2020.
+- Interest expense deduction limitations are increased from 30% of adjusted taxable income to 50% of adjusted taxable income for tax years beginning in 2019 and 2020.

 - “Qualified improvement property” fix of error contained in TCJA.
 Accelerated depreciation is permitted with respect to certain improvements made by businesses – generally any improvement made to the interior portion of a nonresidential building any time after the building was placed in service – to allow for current depreciation on items that would otherwise have to be depreciated over a 39-year life.
 The fix is retroactive, which will allow taxpayers to file amended returns to obtain the benefit of this provision if applicable to them.

 - Employers may provide a benefit to employees in the form of student loan repayments on behalf of employees, subject to certain limitations, that will not be included in income of the employee.

 - The federal excise tax on distilled spirits used with respect to the production of hand sanitizer produced and distributed in accordance with regulations of the Food and Drug Administration is waived for the calendar year 2020.